 What Does Tofu Taste Like?

-Tofu has an extremely mild flavor.
+Tofu has a very mild flavor.

 Basically, tofu tastes like whatever it’s cooked with.
 In this recipe, we’ll be tossing the tofu in an easy, homemade chili garlic sauce.